subhu-darkknight72/OperatingSystems_Lab/README.md

 ## Assignment 5 : Semaphores to synchronize between threads
+ A system with a hotel having N rooms and X cleaning staff and Y guests with randomly allocated priorities.
+Semaphores will be used to allow multiple threads to access critical sessions, and there will be X threads modeling cleaning staff behavior and Y threads modeling guest behavior.

-- **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
+- **Main thread :** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
+- **Guest thread :** Write a simple TCP iterative server and client to evaluate arithmetic expressions
-- **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions
+- **Cleaning Staff thread :** Write a simple TCP iterative server and client to evaluate arithmetic expressions

 ## Assignment 6 : Virtual memory management
 It aims to implement a basic memory management module that customizes <code>memory allocation and deallocation</code> for large-scale real-world systems.
 Such systems often have their memory management modules and do not rely on the OS for memory management.
 Here, we created our memory management library — a header file <code>“goodmalloc.h”</code> and an implementation file <code>“goodmalloc.c”</code> with following functionalities: